Frequently Asked Questions about Banff Centre

 Can I expect to see any wildlife on my trip?

 As Banff Centre and the town of Banff are located in Banff National Park, various types of wildlife are often observed.
-Sightings range from different bird species to the most frequently encountered large mammal: the elk.
-Bears, mountain lions, and mountain goats are very elusive and are rarely observed.
+Sightings range from different bird species to the most frequently encountered large mammal: the elk, bears, mountain lions, and mountain goats are very elusive and are rarely observed.

 Keep in mind that the wildlife you may encounter is just that — wild!
 Please ensure that you respect the animals’ spaces and habitats while in the park.
 That perfect picture can sometimes lead to a compromising situation for both the subject and the photographer!
+For your safety and theirs, please treat them with respect and keep your distance.
+Please do not feed any of the animals, including the squirrels, as they are protected by law.

 Staying at Banff Centre